-Of special interest are topological properties of visible and invisible hemispheres of a polytope P. Please recall that for any point z in general position in $\mathbb{R}^d \setminus P$, the union of all facets of P is the visible hemisphere from z, denoted by vi(P, z).
-Similarly, we define the invisible hemisphere from z, denoted by iv(P, z).
+Of special interest are topological properties of visible and invisible hemispheres of a polytope P. Please recall that for any point z in general position in $\mathbb{R}^d \setminus P$, the union of all facets of P visible from z is the visible hemisphere from z, denoted by vi(P, z).
+Similarly, we define the invisible hemisphere from z, denoted by vi(P, z).